 Know What the Pros and Cons of Homeschooling Are

 Homeschooling is getting increasingly popular these days.
-It's growth is estimated at 7-15 percent every year.
-According to statistics, there are approximately 2 million children who learn at home.
+Its growth is estimated at 7-15 percent every year.
+According to statistics, there are more than 2 million children being home-schooled in the US at this time.
 There isn't a lot of difference between students who are being home-schooled and those who attend regular school, when it comes to performance.
-Many students with a background of homeschooling come up with excellent results in tests, and are welcomed into colleges and universities.
+Many students with a homeschooling background come up with excellent results in tests, and are welcomed into colleges and universities.

-- 1Most home-schooled children have the possibility to choose what they want to study, when they want to learn and how much time they would like to take for it.
-However, regardless of their choices, learning starts with basic things.
+- Most home-schooled children have the opportunity to choose what they want to study, when they want to learn and how much time they would like to take for it. ##Regardless of their choices, learning starts with basic things.

-- 2This means that most of the parents who choose homeschooling for their children see it as being a medium to save time.
-Here, we need to mention that there aren't exact schooling hours, "homework" or a school calendar established, so children have more spare time for other activities during the week, while this is not as possible for other children regularly going to school who are free only during the weekends.Another pro for home schooling is represented by physical freedom.Advertisement
+- There is a flexibility regular school is unable to provide.
+Start and finish times are flexible.
+Here, we need to mention that there aren't exact schooling hours, "homework" or a school calendar established, so children have more spare time for other activities during the week, while this is not as possible for other children regularly going to school who are free only during the weekends.
+This allows for:

 - 4Religious belief is one of the most important parts of the identity of a person, according to the opinions of numerous families.
-Homeschooling offers the possibility to include their religious beliefs into their children's daily lives.The fourth benefit of homeschooling is considered to be freedom from the religious point of view.
+Homeschooling offers the possibility to include their religious beliefs into their children's daily lives.
+It also provides a wonderful platform for your children to learn about various religious beliefs and cultures.The fourth benefit of homeschooling is considered to be freedom from the religious point of view.

-- 5It is sometimes considered that children with typical schooling are rebellious and have destructive behavior, while these characteristics are not so apparent in home-schooled kids.
-The basic reason is we have every kind of student in schools, including mischievous ones, and others may be influenced by negative behavior more than positive.Homeschooling also gives the opportunity to strengthen the relationships between family members.
+- 5It is sometimes believed that children with conventional schooling are rebellious and are prone to destructive behavior, while these characteristics are not as apparent in home-schooled kids.
+The basic reason is we have every kind of student in schools, including mischievous ones, and others may be influenced by negative behavior more than positive.
+Also, stress often brings out the worst in us.Homeschooling also gives the opportunity to strengthen the relationships between family members.

 - 7After intense study, it is crucial for every child to be both emotionally and physically rested.
 This is even more vital for teenagers and preteens.
-Unfortunately, the effects of classes held early in the morning are unfortunately destructive, especially for those children who find it hard to wake up early in the morning.Unlike children who attend typical schools, home-schooled kids are considered to be well-rested.
+Unfortunately, the effects of classes held early in the morning are unfortunately destructive, especially for those children who find it hard to wake up early in the morning.
+Recent studies have proven school starts too early for teens.
+Their natural clock is set to wake them up much later in the morning.
+Some schools are actually experimenting with this, and having great success.Unlike children who attend conventional schools, home-schooled kids are considered to be well-rested.

 We already saw the benefits of homeschooling, but like everything else, there are disadvantages as well.
 Let's see what the cons for homeschooling are.

 - 2Can you afford homeschooling?
 This is one of the most important aspects to consider before taking your final decision.
-If homeschooling would mean sacrifice and struggling to balance your budget, it's better if you don't choose this learning alternative.Another disadvantage which comes with homeschooling is financial aspects.
+If homeschooling would mean sacrifice and struggling to balance your budget, it's better if you don't choose this learning alternative.
+But a little sacrifice is worth giving your children the best possible opportunities you can offer them.Another disadvantage associated with homeschooling is financial aspects.

 - 3The reason for this is that children who study at home are generally more independent and do everything individually, compared to children who attend typical schools and learn together while they can form a great community and a good team for a particular sport as well.
 Unfortunately, home-schooled children and teenagers are not always welcome to be part of teams.Home-schooled kids also have certain limitations when it comes to playing team sports.

-- 4Home-schooled kids and teenagers don't live the "normal life" in which children attending typical schools are involved.
+- 4Home-schooled kids and teenagers don't live the "normal life" in which children attending conventional schools are involved.
 Here, parents of home-schooled children may encounter problems with their kids when it comes to their integration in society.
-Some parents and kids living in the norm (with regular school calendars) are less accepting of parents and children living outside the norm.Another con which could be applied to homeschooling is lifestyle.Advertisement
+Some parents and kids living in the norm (with regular school calendars) are less accepting of parents and children living outside the norm.
+Home schooling does somewhat limit their social skills, however, there is that wonderful network of homeschooled kids which will lessen this issue.Another con which could be applied to homeschooling is lifestyle.Advertisement

 - The first thing to do is to find out the legal regulations for homeschooling in the country in which you live.